ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 If you have any questions, you can inquire at the [osu!dev Discord Server][osu!dev Discord], under ``#osu-wiki`` preferably.

-Frequently-Asked-Questions (FAQ) for osu!wiki development in GitHub can be found at the last header of the page, namely [FAQ][FAQ].
+Frequently-Asked-Questions (FAQ) for osu!wiki development in GitHub can be found at the last header of the page, namely [FAQ][wikiFAQ].

 Reading time for the whole page is around an hour.